usdoj/foia.gov/docs/development.md

 ## Dev Environment

-The new `make dev` command will spin up a dev environment using port `4000` by running Webpack and node in parallel.
+The `make serve` command will spin up a dev environment using port `4000` by running Webpack and node in parallel.

 Webpack will then run with the watch flag enabled using the `webpack.config.dev.js` config file.